Ohhhhhconnor/DailyBlog/_posts/2016-09-03-Finding-the-Time.markdown

 diapers left and right, carrying him everywhere you go, making sure he is satisfied.

-Don't get my wrong, I wouldn't trade him for anything.
+Don't get me wrong, I wouldn't trade him for anything.
 He is literally perfect.
 I love him so much, and I can't wait to see the impact he will make on the world.
 But, when can I make the time to do the project that I am working on?